jhu-arch/arch-tutorial/Allocation.rst

    data (/data/<PI-userid>),10 TB (per group),Store files for a longer time,N/A,GPFS (parallel file system) scratch16 (/scratch16/PI-userid>),10 TB (per group),Scratch for large files,N/A,GPFS (parallel file system 16MB blocksize)
    scratch4 (/scratch4/PI-userid),10 TB (per group),Scratch for small files,N/A,GPFS (parallel file system 4MB block size)

+   where "userid" is the user's account name and PI-userid is the account name of the user's PI.